 NOT DOING ANYTHING PRODUCTIVE

 So… Why leave the computer on when it is not doing any productive work at all?
-We may leave the smartphone on, because we are expecting calls, or maybe we want to use it as an alarm clock in the morning.
+We leave smartphones on because we are expecting calls, or maybe to use as an alarm clock in the morning.

 EXTENDING BATTERY LIFE